morse-simulator/morse/doc/morse/user/modifier_introduction.rst

 The concept of a modifier is relatively simple.
 Their only function is to change the data stored in variables in the corresponding component, by using the concept of :doc:`hooks <hooks>`.
 Creating a new modifier consists mainly of writing the Python script that will alter the data.
-The modifier should only work on the ``modified_data`` array of a MORSE component, and it is important to ensure the fields of the array are maintained with the same order and data type.
+The modifier will change directly the information stored in the ``local_data`` dictionary of each component.
+Be aware that once the data has been changed, there is no way to get the original information back.
+If there is a need to have both the clean and the modified data for a particular sensor, the recommended method is to add two sensors of the same type, and only bind one of them with the modifier.